nabeelshan78/FNN-NGram-Language-Model-PyTorch/README.md

 ---

 ## Usage
-Ensure that all the required libraries (listed in the main README) are installed in your Python environment.
+Ensure that all the required libraries are installed in your Python environment.

 Run the `notebook.ipynb` file in a Jupyter Notebook or JupyterLab environment.
 The notebook contains the complete workflow for data processing, model training, and visualization.

 The pre-trained model state dictionaries (`2gram.pth`, `4gram.pth`, `8gram.pth`) are provided in the repository.
 You can load these to use the pre-trained models without needing to retrain them.
-The notebook demonstrates how to load these saved states.

 ---